Repl-it-Coders/About-Page/SUGGESTIONS.md

 - Yeah, i agree with forer - JB
 - whippingdot - K ima add that.
 I am free to code now so 🎉🎉 HOORAY
 - hi - 3∠
+- agreed with jb and forer - thequackyduck